 In 1995, California legislators enacted AB733, requiring all public water systems with greater than 10,000 connections to fluoridate their water once the State provided funding.
 Anaheim does not have any immediate plans to initiate fluoridation of its water supply.

 In February 2003, at the urging of County health officials and the City of Los Angeles, Metropolitan Water District (MWD) decided to supplement the naturally occurring fluoride, which ranges from 0.1 and 0.4 ppm, by bringing the fluoride level up to 0.7 to 0.8 ppm.
 MWD initiated delivery of fluoridated water to its member agencies in late October 2007.
 MWD began deliveries of fluoridated water to Anaheim and most of Orange County on November 19, 2007.
-Water from MWD accounts for about 25% of Anaheim’s annual water supply and can be delivered to any part of Anaheim depending on water demands and the availability of our other water sources.
+MWD treated water accounts for less than 15% of Anaheim’s annual water supply and can be delivered to any part of Anaheim depending on water demands and the availability of our other water sources.

 If you are concerned about MWD’s fluoridation policy, you can obtain more information from MWD's Web site or you may contact MWD directly by dialing the agency's Water Quality Information Line at